eladmaimoni/obsidian_notes/Software/CS Algo/Array Problems/1 - Subarray Sum - target subarray sum (non negative values).md

 Insights:
 - Inclusive accumulative sum can give us a subarray sum with $O(1)$ complexity on the fly
 - The subarray sum is always non decreasing, once it passes the target sum we can only decrease the sum by incrementing the start index.
+- When we increment `start`, could it be that we 'skipped' a possible solution?
+  No, if there is a possible solution with a previous `end`, the subarray sum would have surpass the target earlier, forcing us to increment `i`

 ```
 vector<int> subarraySum(vector<int>arr, int n, long long s)